Mid-Century Remodel Do’s and Don’ts:

 - Don’t replace fixed pane glass windows with multi-pane windows.

 Mid-Century modern windows are usually large panes with no mullions.
 If you have to replace windows, get the most accurate replacement available.
 Never use vinyl wrapped, double-hung windows on a Mid-Century house.
 Stained glass windows are fine in Craftsman or Wrightian homes, but not in Mid-Century modern.
 Do not replace fixed pane glass with prefabricated windows.
 In warm climates, aluminum window frames were the standard.
 In cold climates, always use wood.
+This goes for sliding doors as well.

 - Front doors should be in Mid-Century style.